near/core-contracts/lockup/README.md

 ### `2.0.0`

-- Changed `vesting_schedule` initialization argument to allow hide the vesting schedule behind a hash to keep it private.
+- Changed `vesting_schedule` initialization argument to allow it to hide the vesting schedule behind a hash to keep it private.
+- Added view method `get_vesting_information` to view internal vesting information.

 ### `1.0.0`